 We encourage you to ask your employer what his or her rule is towards drinking on the job.
 As it is a touchy subject, we often suggest that the best way to go about asking during the interview is to say: “If a patron offers to buy your servers or bartenders a drink while working, what is your suggestion to them?”

-How to be a good bartender
+How to be a Good Bartender

 Drinking behind the bar can lead to larger tips and happier customers.
 As a bartender, it is your job to make your patrons happy and often times what makes them happy is buying you a drink.